-Mapillary’s computer vision technology automatically detects objects depicted in images, such as buildings, cars, pedestrians, traffic signs, bicycle racks, and much more.
+Mapillary’s computer vision technology automatically detects what kind of objects have been captured in images, such as buildings, cars, pedestrians, traffic signs, bicycle racks, and much more (altogether 97 object classes).
 This is based on a method called semantic segmentation—an algorithm is trained to detect and assign a category label to every pixel in the image.

 Another part of our computer vision technology deals with 3D reconstruction of places from the images.
-By connecting object detection and 3D reconstruction, we are able to triangulate the location of an object that has been detected in several images.
-That way, we can determine the location of that object in the real world and place it on the map.
+By connecting object detection and 3D reconstruction, we can triangulate the location of an object that has been detected in several images.
+That way, we can estimate the location of that object in the real world and place it on the map as a map feature.

 In mapping terminology, map features are divided into three categories based on how an object is represented on the map: as a point, a line, or a polygon.
 Mapillary generates map features that are either points or lines.